 Avoid Alcohol and Caffeine

 Alcohol and caffeine dehydrate your system.
 They also have their own toxins that the body must work to remove.
-The key detox organs are the liver and kidneys.
-When they have to process alcohol and caffeine, it lowers their ability to remove drugs from your system.
+The essential detox organs are the liver and kidneys.
+When the liver and kidneys have to process alcohol and caffeine, it lowers their ability to remove drugs from the system.
 Seek addiction recovery treatment for help with this process.
 If you can’t live without some type of caffeine, avoid coffee and soft drinks, and stick to green or white tea.
 Caffeinated teas are easier on your body and have antioxidants that help support your body’s efforts.

-Outpatient Treatment at Brightview Health
+Outpatient Addiction Treatment at BrightView